arslanramay/laravel-trips-api/README.md

 [//]: # (2. **Set Up Supervisor for Queue Processing &#40;Optional&#41;**)
 [//]: # (3. **Deploy on AWS, DigitalOcean, or a Laravel-ready hosting provider.**)

-## Conclusion`
-This API enables efficient trip plannin`g by filtering cities based on weather preferences and allowing users to store trips.
-It uses Laravel Sanctum for secure authentication and database seeders for easy testing.